bovem/bovem.github.io/content/openshift/containers/index.md

 Some of the common container registries are: DockerHub, Quay.io, etc.

 ## Container Engine
-When a container runtime is expanded with CLI/GUI utility for
+When a container runtime is expanded with CLI and/or GUI utility for
 * Creation of containers
-* Changing stage of the container (starting, stopping, resuming, deleting)
+* Changing the state of container (starting, stopping, resuming, deleting)
 * Managing container images
 * APIs for developers to create layered products on top of it